Eknath Solkar

-Solkar was a capable bat with a Test century to his name, and he could bowl fast as well as slow.
+Solkar was a capable batsman with a Test century to his name, and he could bowl fast as well as slow.
 Solkar was renowned for his excellent close fielding, of which he once remarked, "I only watch the ball."
 His catches helped India to victory against England at The Oval in 1971, the team's first Test win in England.
 Eknath's teammate at Sussex Tony Greig once said, "He was the best forward short leg I've ever seen."

-His 53 catches in only 27 matches is the best ratio for catches per test-match among non-wicket-keepers with 20 or more Tests.
+His 53 catches in only 27 matches is the best ratio for catches per Test match among non-wicket-keepers with 20 or more Tests.
 He is responsible for one of cricket's most celebrated quotes, directed at Geoffrey Boycott: "I will out you bloody."

 Early life

 Solkar's father was the head groundsman at Hindu Gymkhana, Mumbai.
 Solkar used to change the scoreboards for the matches played at that ground.
 Anant Solkar, Eknath's younger brother, also played cricket at first class level, representing Maharashtra in Ranji Trophy matches.

 During his days as a school cricketer, he toured Sri Lanka in 1964 and captained the Indian schools team against London Schools in 1965–66.
 The team included future India players Sunil Gavaskar and Mohinder Amarnath.
 He played for Sussex Second XI in 1969 and 1970 and became eligible to play for the first XI, but represented them in only one match.